-Critical Skills Work Permit Ireland
+Critical Skills Permit for Healthcare Professionals

 The Critical Skills Employment Permit (CSEP) is designed to attract highly skilled workers to Ireland.
 It is provided by the Department of Enterprise, Trade and Employment.
 Professionals on the Critical Skills Occupation List are exempt from the Labour Market Needs Test.